dotnet/docs/docs/csharp/tutorials/nullable-reference-types.md

 The app you'll build does the following steps:

 1. Creates a survey and adds questions to it.
-1. Create a pseudo-random set of respondents for the survey.
+1. Creates a pseudo-random set of respondents for the survey.
-1. Contact respondents until the completed survey size reaches the goal number.
+1. Contacts respondents until the completed survey size reaches the goal number.
-1. Write out important statistics on the survey responses.
+1. Writes out important statistics on the survey responses.

 ## Build the survey with nullable and non-nullable types